byte-physics/igor-code-browser/README.md

 #### Installation

-1. Install Igor
+1. Install Igor.
-2. Start Igor, this will create a folder called WaveMetrics in Documents and then close it
+2. Start Igor.
+This creates a folder called WaveMetrics in Documents.
+Close Igor.
-3. Extract the zip file into folder somewhere on your disc
+3. Extract the zip file into a folder somewhere on your disc.
-4. Create a link from `CodeBrowser-v*/procedures` to `Documents\WaveMetrics\Igor Pro * User Files\Igor Procedures`
+4. Create a link from `CodeBrowser-v*/procedures` to `Documents\WaveMetrics\Igor Pro [6-8] User Files\Igor Procedures`.
-5. Start Igor and in the main menu you can now find `CodeBrowser/Open`
+5. Start Igor.
+You can now find `CodeBrowser/Open` in the main menu.

 #### Features

-- Shows all functions/macros from a procedure file including parameter types, return types and special properties (like static, threadsafe, etc.)
+- Shows all functions/macros from a procedure file including parameter types, return types and special properties like static and threadsafe.
-- Shows Menu/Constant/StrConstant/Structure entries
+- Shows Menu/Constant/StrConstant/Structure entries.
-- Shows the structure name for window hook and background tasks for easier searching
+- Shows the structure name for window hook and background tasks for easier searching.
-- Allows jumping to their definitions by mouse and keyboard
+- Allows jumping to the definition of these elements within the code by mouse and keyboard.
-- Optionally alphabetically sorted lists
+- Optionally alphabetically sorted lists.
-- Shows function comments as tooltip (IP8 only)
+- Shows function comments as tooltips (IP8 only).
-- Works with Independent Modules
+- Works with Independent Modules.

 For reasons of ease-of-use the function declarations are displayed as `myFunction(var, str) -> var` for a function taking a variable and